illustris-admin/pysample/README.md

 # pysample

-# packaging the project into an egg file is accomplished with the command below:
+Packaging the project into an egg file is accomplished with the command below:
 ## python setup.py bdist_egg

-# the egg file will be found within the dist folder
+The egg file will be found within the dist folder